A traditional fruit loaf with the addition of a wee dram of whiskey...

 Preheat your oven to 160C.
 Grease and line a loaf tin.

 Remove the orange peel from the fruit and add the sugar, egg replacer and the spices.
 Use a large spoon to combine the ingredients well.
 Sieve in the flour and once again, combine the ingredients in a folding motion until all the flour is incorporated.
-It will be quite a loose mixture.
 Pour the mixture into your lined loaf tin and place in the middle of the oven.

 Bake for at least an hour.
 Test using a wooden skewer inserted in the middle of the loaf.
 If it comes out clean, then it's done.
 Leave for another ten or so minutes if you need to.
 Allow to cool before slicing, buttering and enjoying with a good strong cuppa!
 If you have the patience - leaving it for a day or two wrapped in baking paper and foil will give you a sticky, absolutely heavenly teabread.